Metrilo/custom-integration/README.md

 5. Orders - `/order/batch` (required _only if you want to sync any historical data with Metrilo_)

 :warning: The order stated above is important, because orders are dependent on customers and products (which are in turn dependent on categories).
 An order won't be imported if Metrilo doesn't know about the customer or the product.

-:warning: Note that each request you send to Metrilo is limited to **5MB** in size.

-:warning: Most of the time the data you send will override any existing data.
-For example, if you make a call about product *A* with categories *C1* and *C2* and then you make another call only with category *C3*, then the first two categories will be removed from the product.
-However, sometimes the data will be merged (e.g. adding a product's options).
-If the data is merged, it will be explicitly mentioned in the documentation.

 ### Tracking library installation